 In order to market any products outside of the United States, we must establish and comply with numerous and varying regulatory requirements of other countries regarding safety and efficacy.
 Clinical trials conducted in one country may not be accepted by regulatory authorities in other countries, and regulatory approval in one country does not mean that regulatory approval will be obtained in any other country.
 Approval procedures vary among countries and can involve additional product testing and validation and additional administrative review periods.
 Seeking foreign regulatory approvals could result in significant delays, difficulties and costs for us and may require additional preclinical studies or clinical trials which would be costly and time consuming.
 Regulatory requirements can vary widely from country to country and could delay or prevent the introduction of our products in those countries.
-Satisfying these and other regulatory requirements is costly, time consuming, uncertain and subject to unanticipated delays.
-In addition, our failure to obtain regulatory approval in any country may delay or have negative effects on the process for regulatory approval in other countries.
+Satisfying these and other regulatory approval in any country may delay or have negative effects on the process for regulatory approval in other countries.
 We do not have any product candidates approved for sale in any jurisdiction, including international markets, and we do not have experience in obtaining regulatory approval in international markets.
 If we fail to comply with regulatory requirements in international markets or to obtain and maintain required approvals, our ability to realize the full market potential of our products will be harmed.